juliangrtz/mightyxor/README.md

 - An API for hardware random number generators (HRNGs)
 - Cross-plattform support for Linux and macOS concerning Amgine's graphical user interface

+## Plans for the future

+– Implementation of more cryptographic algorithms (AES, DES, RSA, NaCl etc.)
+– C port for higher efficiency
+– Better performance for large files > 4 GB

 ## Usage

 Amgine provides a graphical user interface which currently only runs on Windows operating systems.